On Windows the background screen is called the desktop. It is accessible from anywhere in Windows by either…

 With the above settings, I can drag and drop my shortcuts and arrange them however I like.

-Please leave a comment so I know I'm not writing into the void.
-Also your comment could help me improve this page, which I would really appreciate.🤩
+Please comment so I know I'm not speaking into the void.
+Also, your public comment might immediately improve this page or help me to (eventually) improve this page.